Ultima Online: The Second Age: Monsters

+SYSTRAN Integration

+Ultima Online: The Second Age was the first game to integrate SYSTRAN's real-time language machine translation software to break down the communication barrier of the game's international players.
+SYSTRAN has inconsistent statements about when the license agreement was signed, ranging from late 1995 to late 1998 possibly due to online documentation errors.
+The languages which were licensed for translation were English, Japanese and German.
+Ultima Online executive producer Jeff Anderson said "We're extremely pleased to have the SYSTRAN system in Ultima Online: The Second Age" and that "The Ultima Online community spans the globe with UO players in each of the world's time zones.
+With the help of the SYSTRAN translator, we can start reaching beyond language barriers and bring that community even closer together."

+In some of the game's promotional material, the marketing states potentially in reference to their approach: "A Global Game - Ultima Online makes the world your playground with features specifically designed to bring players together from different countries."

 Reception

 Next Generation reviewed the PC version of the game, rating it five stars out of five, and stated that "If you're a fantasy role-player, an online chatter, an Ultima, or a previous player who logged out in the Dark Times and never returned, it's time to pack your bags for Britannia.
 The Second Age is an Avatar's dream come true."

-Although critical reaction to the game was mixed, The Second Age was awarded "Online Roleplaying Game of the Year" at the 1999 Interactive Achievement Awards.
+Although critical reaction to the game was mixed, The Second Age was awarded "Online Role-Playing Game of the Year" at the 2nd Annual Interactive Achievement Awards.
 Many reviews criticized The Second Age for not expanding the game enough, especially since gamers were anticipating the 3D MMORPGs EverQuest and Asheron's Call.